harshsaini659/salesforce-learning/apex-basics/readme.md

 - Id, String, Integer, sObject sab store kar sakta hai
 - SOQL ke saath frequently use hota hai

-3. Map- Map is a collection of key–value pairs where each key is unique and is used to access its corresponding value.
+3. *Map*- Map is a collection of key–value pairs where each key is unique and is used to access its corresponding value.
 -Key unique hoti hai
 -Value duplicate ho sakti hai
 -Fast data access hota hai key ke through